Ask an Award Booker: Honeymoon or Romantic Getaway to Ireland and Iceland With Transferable Points!

 These airlines aren’t part of an alliance.
 Technically, Icelandair is a partner of Alaska Airlines, but this route is not eligible to book with miles.

 Depending on which Chase Ultimate Rewards-earning card you have, you will get between 1 and 1.5 cents per point in value toward your ticket.
-For example:

 Here’s how to book a flight from Iceland to Ireland with your Chase Ultimate Rewards points.